dragontwiz/pro_lexyanrad/README.md

 - Deploys to Kubernetes using manifests.

 ## About the Security
  The security of the project acts on two different occasions.
 The first one occurs when pushing or merging into the developer or other sub-branches.
 The second is when pushing or merging from other branches into the main branch.
-That way, no errors or security vulnerabilities can be pushed or merged into the sub-branches.
+That way (on the first check), no errors or security vulnerabilities can be pushed or merged into the sub-branches.
 The second security check is for security vulnerabilities when merging two branches.

 ## About the Docker deploy
  We build the Docker image which contains the app code and directly upload it to a DockerHub registry which contains all stable versions of the calculator app.